Year | Over 16 Population (In thousands) | People with Income (In thousands) | Average Income (In $) | Median Income (In $) |

 ---|

 Since 1976, Statistics Canada has conducted a yearly income survey.
 The survey results provide a detailed picture of the job market for the whole country and its different regions.
-In May 2023, the data related to 2021 was released.
+The data related to 2022 were released in April 2024.
 Thus, we have over 45 years of data to provide us with a view of how Canada’s job market has changed over time.
+It is also noteworthy that the employment rate (ratio of employed individuals to total population) has remained close to the 60% mark from 1976 to 2024, despite varying economic conditions.

 We use only 5 data points for Canada, its most populous regions, provinces and cities, to gain insight into Canada's job market and income prospects of its residents.